Information about CleanWell products & Novel Coronavirus

 Use on skin (FDA regulated)

-Hand sanitizing products are regulated by the FDA, and the FDA prohibits manufacturers from making viral reduction claims, particularly about novel coronavirus.
-This applies to all brands, even those with the CDC recommended 60% alcohol active.
-Additionally, testing for this novel coronavirus is unavailable, so no hand sanitizer can make a kill claim at this time.
+Hand sanitizing products are regulated by the FDA, and the FDA prohibits manufacturers from making any viral reduction claims.
+This applies to all brands, even those with the CDC-recommended 60% alcohol active.

 Remember – The CDC recommends washing your hands, avoiding contacting others, and disinfecting your surfaces as the best defense for fighting germs and viruses.